Discovery Activities - Parc national de la Gaspésie - National Parks - Sépaq

 At the top of Mont Jacques-Cartier

 You can get a taste of the far north at Parc national de la Gaspésie.
-At the top of Mont Jacques-Cartier at 1,270 m in altitude, a park warden-naturalist will help you discover this unique alpine environment, which is very similar to the great expanses of the northern hemisphere.
+At the top of Mont Jacques-Cartier, at 1,270 m in altitude, a park warden-naturalist will help you discover this unique alpine tundra environment, similar to those of Quebec's great northern spaces.
+You'll travel through block fields, polygonal soils and other typical periglacial shapes that are very rare south of the St. Lawrence River.

 Sommet